 Whether on your computer at work or the smartphone on your desk (or even in your pocket), you need to eliminate all those productivity sinks around you.

-Put all your ‘favourite’ websites on a blacklist and password block them so you can’t get in.
+Put all your ‘favorite’ websites on a blacklist and password block them so you can’t get in.
 Mute email and social media notifications on your phone or, better still, switch it off while at work.
 Your tendency to procrastinate should reduce noticeably.

 Of course, there are likely to be other distractions that have nothing to do with the internet.
 Chatty colleagues, phones ringing, visitors arriving, background noise – these can all take your focus away from the job you’re meant to be concentrating on.

-2. Make a To Do List and stick to it
+2. Make a To-Do List and Stick to It

-Pretty obvious when you think about it, but when your head is all over the place and you’re feeling overwhelmed by all the things you have to do, it can be really helpful to make a good old To Do list.
+Pretty obvious when you think about it, but when your head is all over the place and you’re feeling overwhelmed by all the things you have to do, it can be really helpful to make a good old To-Do list.
 There’s a reason why this old school time management tool is still around – it works.